-The Dryad Silvanet Mesh Gateway extends the Silvanet Network to allow for large-scale deployments of Silvanet Sensors throughout large forested areas.
+The Dryad Silvanet Mesh Gateway allows for large-scale deployments of Silvanet sensors throughout large forested areas.

 Large deployments of standard LoRaWAN networks are typically beyond the reach of the standard single-hop direct connection between sensors and gateways.
 Messages from Silvanet sensors hop from Mesh Gateways to Mesh Gateways until messages reach the Silvanet Border Gateway(s).
-As a consequence, Silvanet Networks can be extended to large deployments beyond the reach of the sensors.
+Consequently, Silvanet Networks can be extended to large deployments beyond the reach of the sensors.

-The patent-pending architecture uses a multi-hop mesh network of Gateways interconnected with LoRa and each serving as a standard LoRaWAN gateway to Silvanet Wildfire Sensors and 3rd party sensors.
+The patent-pending architecture uses a multi-hop mesh network of Mesh Gateways each serving as a standard LoRaWAN gateway to Silvanet Wildfire Sensors and 3rd party sensors.

-- Placed in the forest itself, forming a mesh network with a typical distance of 2-6 km depending on topology and physical placement of the Mesh Gateways.
+Placed in the forest itself, forming a mesh network with a typical coverage of between 2 km to 6 km depending on topology and physical placement of the Mesh Gateways.

 As the Silvanet Mesh Gateway is proprietary to Dryad, the device is not open to 3rd party applications.